top of page

 My curiosity and desire to develop upon these things lead me to explore dance cultures.
 My interest in art, music and linguistics made me a natural fan of Hip Hop.

 Dance allowed me to explore the spectrum of movement between movement.
-I discovered that Choreography combined with complicated movement patterns and polyrhythms, dictated by an outside source, challenges the brain and the body in a way that is difficult to replicate.
+I discovered that Choreography combined with complicated movement patterns and polyrhythms, dictated by an outside source, challenges the brain and the body in a way that is difficult to replicate. akin to fighting or ball sports.

 Yoga